Rank 2 vector bundles and degrees of points of del Pezzo surfaces: Introduction

 One of our main results in this paper is that we eliminate the possibility that this minimal degree (that we will call the Coray number of $S$) is $10$.

 \begin{theo} Let $S\subset \mathbb{P}^3_K$ be a smooth cubic surface defined over a field $K$ of characteristic $0$.
-If $S$ has a $0$-cycle of degree $1$, then $S$ either has a $K$-point or has a $L$-point, where $L$ is a field extension of $K$ of degree $4$. \end{theo} \begin{rema} \end{rema} \begin{rema} {\rm In Theorem \ref{theocubicsurf}, an equivalent conclusion is that $S$ either has a $K$-point or has an effective $0$-cycle of degree $4$.
+If $S$ has a $0$-cycle of degree $1$, then $S$ either has a $K$-point or has an $L$-point, where $L$ is a field extension of $K$ of degree $4$. \end{theo} \begin{rema} \end{rema} \begin{rema} {\rm In Theorem \ref{theocubicsurf}, an equivalent conclusion is that $S$ either has a $K$-point or has an effective $0$-cycle of degree $4$.
 This follows from Remark \ref{remaprevious} and from the fact that an effective $0$-cycle is an integral combination of classes of points defined over field extensions of $K$.} \end{rema}

+\begin{rema}{\rm In \cite{colliot}, Colliot-Th\'{e}l\`{e}ne established an analogue of Theorem \ref{theocoray} for del Pezzo surfaces $S$ of degree $2$.
+Namely, he proves that, if $S$ has a $0$-cycle of degree $1$, then it has a closed point of degree $1$, $3$ or $7$.
+It was proved by Koll\'ar and Mella (see \cite{kollarmella}, \cite{colliot}) that the minimal odd degree of a point (the Coray number of $S$) can be $3$.
+It is natural to ask if one can (as in Theorem \ref{theocubicsurf}) eliminate the possibility that the Coray number of $S$ is $7$, but we were not able to do this. } \end{rema}

 The method applied to prove Theorem \ref{theocubicsurf} will allow us to prove more general results concerning the effectivity of $0$-cycles modulo rational equivalence.
-Such statements were first introduced in \cite{colliot} who proved the following result \begin{theo} (See \cite[Th\'{e}or\`{e}me 3.3]{colliot}) If $S$ has a $K$-point $x$, any effective $0$-cycle $z$ of $S$ can be written as
+Such statements were first introduced in \cite{colliot}, which proved the following result \begin{theo} (See \cite[Th\'{e}or\`{e}me 3.3]{colliot}) If a smooth cubic surface $S$ over a field $K$ of characteristic $0$ has a $K$-point $x$, any effective $0$-cycle $z$ of $S$ can be written as

 where $\alpha$ is an integer and $z'=0$ or $z'$ is the class of an effective cycle of $S$ of degree $1$ or $3$.
-In particular, ${\rm CH}_0(S)$ is generated by classes of $K$-points and points defined over field extensions of $K$ of degree $3$. \end{theo} Another result proved in {\it loc. cit.} concerns the effectivity of $0$-cycles of geometrically rational surfaces. \begin{theo} \cite[Th\'{e}or\`{e}mes 3.3, 4.4, 5.1]{colliot} Let $S$ be a smooth del Pezzo surface of degree $d_S$ over a field $K$ of characteristic $0$ having a $K$-point.
-Then
+In particular, ${\rm CH}_0(S)$ is generated by classes of $K$-points and points defined over field extensions of $K$ of degree $3$. \end{theo} Another result proved in {\it loc$.\,$cit.} concerns the effectivity of $0$-cycles of geometrically rational surfaces. \begin{theo} \cite[Th\'{e}or\`{e}mes 3.3, 4.4, 5.1]{colliot} Let $S$ be a smooth del Pezzo surface of degree $d_S$ over a field $K$ of characteristic $0$.
+If $S$ has a $K$-point, then